Chahat08/Chahat08.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Volume renderings of proteins captured using electron microscopy, displayed on the LWD facility FlexiCAVE.
+    Volume renderings of proteins captured using electron microscopy, displayed on the LWD facility FlexiCAVE {% cite FlexiCAVETemp %}.
 </div>

 To enable interactive exploration of the volume, we have designed a novel web based frontend, which allows all of exploration, slicing and transfer function editing.